sprollucy/Sweatbot-Beta/README.md

 - Fixed issue with blerp integration not working
 - Fixed "You don't have enough bits to execute the command" not replacing bits with your currency name
 - Updated admin/moderator chat commands to print out your currency name instead of just bits

-1.0.04
-- Finished moderator permissions, now you can give certain mods access to help smooth over controlling chat while you focus on gaming
-- Mod permissions include refunds, give or remove currency, add or remove a command, or ban and unban a user from using the bot
-- Updated "Rate Delay" setting to properly reflect what it does which is add a cooldown per use so they can't spam commands.
-Added a message that alerts the user of how much time is remaining
-- Fixed potential issue of "you have the latest version installed" popping up on start